Term Insurance Plan: Who Needs It & How to Choose | PolicyX

 Introduction

 Life is unpredictable; you need to prepare for it to secure your loved ones.
-A term insurance plan is the affordable and simplest way to do so.
-If you are the bread-earning member in your family, go for a higher cover - about 20-25 times your annual income.
-Term insurance plans are a savings plan as they help your family maintain their lifestyle, fund future goals, or pay off loans even in your absence.
-This article will answer the question of who actually needs term insurance and clear your confusion regarding the stage at which you should have one.
+A term insurance plan is an affordable and simple way to do so.
+If you are the breadwinner in your family, consider a higher cover - about 20-25 times your annual income.
+Term insurance plans help your family maintain their lifestyle, fund future goals, or pay off loans even in your absence.
+This article will answer the question of who actually needs term insurance and clarify when you should have one.

 Is term insurance right for you?